chrisjpatty/itls-portfolio/src/posts/2018-10-08-exhibit-3-freya.md

 thumbnail: /uploads/highfashion.jpg
 image: /uploads/highfashion.jpg
 ---
 Freya, in Norse mythology, is the Goddess of love, beauty, and fertility.
 This depiction combines combines photographic elements, with purely computer-generated elements.
-Some of the photoshop skills demonstrated in this image include:
+The piece demonstrates design principles like repetition through the use of advanced photoshop brush techniques.
+For example, the red triangles in this image started as an image that was then converted in a scatter brush, and then painted into the image using a graphics tablet.
+Some other photoshop skills demonstrated in this image include:

 * Layer management
 * Advanced scatter brushing